 People catch Legionnaires' disease by breathing in air containing the bacteria.
-The bacteria is present in the form of an aerosol that sometimes aren’t visible.
+The bacteria is present in an aerosol that might not even be visible.
 These aerosols can be formed from fine droplets produced by running a tap or shower, or flushing a toilet.
-You can’t get Legionnaires’ disease from drinking water and it can’t be passed from one person to another
+You can’t get Legionnaires’ disease from drinking water and it can’t be passed from one person to another.

 What are the symptoms?

 Everyone is potentially vulnerable to infection but some people are at higher risk.
 Those at higher risk include smokers and heavy drinkers, and people over 45 years of age, suffering from chronic respiratory or kidney disease or a weakened immune system.
 The symptoms are similar to those of flu, i.e. high temperature, fever and chills, cough, muscle pains and headache.
 In severe cases, there may also be pneumonia and, occasionally, diarrhoea, as well as signs of mental confusion.

 Not everyone who comes into contact with legionella bacteria becomes ill.

 If you suspect that you or someone in your home has contracted Legionnaires’ disease, you should contact your doctor as soon as possible.
 If your GP diagnoses Legionnaires’ disease, contact us immediately so that water analysis and any necessary treatment of your water system can take place.

 How to reduce the risk of legionella in your home

 The likelihood of legionella in your home is very low.
 Most households don’t store too much water and they use water regularly so it’s not standing still in pipes and tanks.

 There are some simple steps you can take to help prevent the bacteria growing rapidly: